Sky Princess' cabins are comfortable (featuring one of our favorite beds at sea), though they run on the small side.

-Suites: Sky Princess offers cruisers seven different types of suite, ranging in size from 440 to 1,500 square feet (including the balcony).
+Sky Princess offers cruisers five different types of suites, ranging in size from 440 to 1,500 square feet (including the balcony).
 All come with a slew of perks, including priority embarkation and disembarkation at the beginning and end of the cruise; priority disembarkation at tender ports; complimentary laundry; a complimentary dinner in a specialty restaurant on embarkation day; access to the Club Class dining room for breakfast and dinner daily, as well as for lunch on sea days; priority specialty dining and shore excursion reservations; and a complimentary mini-bar setup and free daily bottled water.
 Other perks include an upgraded priority room service menu with full lunch and dinner offerings and a priority line at the guest services desk.

-Regardless of category, all suites feature a sleeping area and a sitting room with sofa bed separated by a curtain, large walk-in closets (with drawers, shelves and hanging space), two flat-screen TVs, at least two arm chairs, upgraded bathroom amenities and a bathroom with a tub and separate shower.
+Regardless of category, all suites feature a sleeping area and a sitting room with sofa bed separated by a curtain, large walk-in closets (with drawers, shelves and hanging space), two flat-screen TVs, at least two armchairs, upgraded bathroom amenities and a bathroom with a tub and separate shower.
 Suites with balconies will find at least two loungers, two wooden chairs and a round dining table.

 Premium Suite: These 554-square-foot suites (including balcony) are located on the forward corners of Decks 9 through 12.
 The rooms have sloping walls because of their forward location.